 DISCLOSURE AS PER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION ANDREDRESSAL) ACT 2013

-The Extract of Annual Return pursuant to the provisions of Section 92read with Rule 12 of the Companies (Management and Administration) Rules 2014 for the Financial year2015-16 in the Form MGT-9 has been uploaded on Company's website at
+The Extract of Annual Return of the Company pursuant to the provisions of Section 92read with Rule 12 of the Companies (Management and Administration) Rules 2014 for thefinancial year 2017-18 in the Form MGT-9 has been uploaded on Company's website at

 PARTICULARS OF EMPLOYEES

 The information required pursuant to Section 197(12) of the Companies Act 2013 readwith Rule 5 of The Companies

 (Appointment and Remuneration of Managerial Personnel) Rules 2014 in respect ofemployees of the Company is annexed as "Annexure IV' and form part of this report.

 In terms of section 197(14) of the Companies Act 2013 the Company does not have anyHolding Company.
 However the details regarding remuneration received by ExecutiveDirector is also given in point 5 of the ANNEXURE III annexed hereto and form part of thisreport.